keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 using [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

-The promotion from `dev` to `production` is implemented using Keptn's `promotionTasks` that can be executed after a successful application deployment.
+The promotion from `dev` to `production` is implemented using `promotionTasks` that can be executed after a successful application deployment.
 In this example, the promotion task creates a pull request to deploy the same workload version that has been deployed in the `dev` stage into the `production` stage.

-Using Keptn's observability capabilities, we also add contextual metadata to each deployment, such as the commit ID which triggered the deployment of a new version.
+Using the observability capabilities of Keptn, we also add contextual metadata to each deployment, such as the commit ID which triggered the deployment of a new version.